Arc Flash Evaluation – Multipurpose Research Facility & Computational Science Building

 - Provided recommendations for limiting identified hazards to Category 2 or below.

 - Provided Plant O&M staff training.

-- Delivered and presented bound reports for each building including software model output and single-lines drawings in AutoCAD format.
+- Delivered and presented bound reports including software model output and single-lines drawings in AutoCAD format.